Food Sufficiency: A sense of Independence for a remote Village in western Liberia

 A Worthy Investment

 The World Bank is not taking this story lightly.
 Bank’s Senior Social Protection Specialist Mack Mulbah, travelled through the muddy terrains for two days, before finally reaching Farwhenta Town, to share his sentiment of joy and pride with the determined residents.
-“What you have done here is not a joke and the bank considers your effort has a serious example for other communities around you to follow.
-We stand with you this life changing struggle.
+“What you have done here is not a joke and the bank considers your effort as a serious example for other communities around you to follow.
+We stand with you in this life changing struggle.
 When I go back, I will inform my boss (the country Manager) that the investment we made years ago, is making real impact Mack said.

 The Project Coordinator of the defund Youth Opportunity Project Jesse Bengu was also on the ground.
 What I see here has made me to believe that Liberians can feed themselves if the rightful investment is made.
 “We stand with and will continue to seek more resources for community development”.
 He noted.